sisby-folk/portable-crafting/README.md

 	"...item_tag" = "...block_item_from_above"
 ```

-Stateless modded blocks that follow the same conventions as vanilla's will work.
-Others may crash, so test as you go.<br/>
+Modded non-container workstations that use vanilla code conventions will work.
+Others crash, so test as you go.<br/>
 The config is synchronised to the client when mixed-side to display tabs and apply seam-hiding changes.

 ## Afterword